 Happy Friday!
-We’ve compiled our favorite articles and essays from the last month for you to browse and enjoy this weekend.
+We’ve compiled our favorite articles and essays from the last month for you to browse and enjoy over Memorial Day weekend.

 Each month we offer you a chance to read mindfully, using literature to consider your reactions to and assumptions about the world in which we live and work.
 Through these short texts and accompanying questions, we hope to give you a small taste of Books@Work.
 Grab a friend, family member or colleague to read, share and discuss together.